What is Operation Game Thief?

 Is poaching significant?

 Yes.
-No one knows the exact figures, but studies indicate poachers may kill almost as many animals and fish as legitimate hunters take during legal seasons.
+While the exact figures are unknown, studies indicate poachers may kill almost as many animals and fish as legitimate hunters take during legal seasons.
 If poachers kill even half that number each year, the problem is serious.
 Poachers do not confine their killing only to game animals.
 Threatened, endangered and nongame wildlife show up in the poacher's bag as well.

 Yes.
-Operation Game Thief was pioneered by the new Mexico Department of Game and Fish and has been adopted by 49 of the 50 states, including Colorado.
+Operation Game Thief was pioneered by the New Mexico Department of Game and Fish and has been adopted by 49 of the 50 states, including Colorado.
 Since 1981, Colorado's Operation Game Thief has received more than 2,400 reports of poaching, resulting in more than 700 convictions.
-These convictions have netted over $600,000 in fines and have resulted in the seizure of more than 1,300 illegally-taken animals.
-During this period, almost $130,000 in rewards has been paid to citizens who reported suspected illegal activity.
+These convictions have netted over $600,000 in fines and have resulted in the seizure of more than 1,300 illegally taken animals.
+Almost $130,000 in rewards have been paid to citizens who reported suspected illegal activity.

 What to look for

 Poaching is the illegal taking or possession of any game, fish or nongame wildlife.
-Hunting out of season or at night using spotlights, or taking more than their legal limit, are obvious signs of poaching.
-Non-residents buying resident licenses is a violation that also impacts wildlife management.
+Obvious signs of poaching include hunting out of season, hunting at night using spotlights, and taking more than the legal limit.
+The purchase of resident licenses by non-residents constitutes another violation that impacts wildlife management.

 If you know how a poached animal is being transported, or where it is being stored, tell us.

 Remember, try to get the information to us as soon as possible.
-Any delay may mean we might not catch the bad guys!
+Any delay may mean we can't catch the bad guys!